Route Overview

 Commute downtown with ease along the Shoshone Bikeway, a low-stress route featuring dedicated bike crossings and scenic views of the historic Train Depot and the foothills.
 This route utilizes the new Peasley Staircase for a direct connection to Ann Morrison Park and the Boise River Greenbelt, offering a picturesque ride into the city center.
 For an accessible alternative to the stairs, simply continue down Capitol Boulevard and reconnect with the route to head downtown.

-Route Comfort Level
+Route Comfort

-Comfortable for all ages
+Comfortable for Most

 Distance